jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 review
 *****************************************************************************

-The challenge is to to write a program that calculates the difference between a given sleep and wake time..
-I ran the following tests so far to get something that comes close to doing it
+The challenge is to write a program that calculates the difference between a given sleep and wake time.
+I ran the following tests to get something that comes close to doing it

 * `test_string_attributes_and_methods`_ where